 A car insurance policy is a must for any driver.
 Your insurance can save you from massive financial losses in the event of an accident, and it’s mandatory in nearly every state.

 At State Van Rental, we offer options to ensure those who rent our vehicles have coverage.
+Requirements may differ by state, so those renting vans in Los Angeles may have different needs compared to our van rental customers in Las Vegas.
 Read on to learn everything you need to know about insurance policies for rental cars.

 Does My Car Insurance Policy Cover a Rental Car?

 Most car insurance policies do cover rental cars.
 Your car insurance likely provides the same amount of coverage for your rental as it does for the car you own.
 However, it’s important to note that equal coverage is dependent on equal use and equal value.

 You use your personal vehicle for personal reasons, and the same must be true when you rent a vehicle.
 Your car insurance policy will often cover damage and theft as long as you use the rental for personal travel.
 If you’re renting a van for commercial use, be sure to check with your insurance company to see what they’ll cover.